Zoom Whiteboard

 Prerequisites for using Zoom Whiteboards

-Zoom Whiteboards can be used in your web browser (outside a meeting only) or Zoom app of choice.
-If using it with an app, update your client to at least the following versions:
+Zoom Whiteboards can be used in your web browser (outside a meeting only) or Zoom app.
+If using it with the app, update your client to at least the following versions:

 Using Zoom Whiteboards